-Annex A

-Key words and phrases used in this Code
+Annex A: Key words and phrases used in this Code

-Term Definition Absent without leave (AWOL When a detained patient leaves hospital without getting permission first or does not return to hospital when required to do so.
-Also applies to guardianship patients who leave the place their guardian says they should live and to CTO patients and conditionally discharged restricted patients who don't return to hospital when recalled , or who leave the hospital without permission after they have been recalled.
-Advance decision to refuse treatment A decision, under the Mental Capacity Act 2005 , to refuse specified treatment made in advance by a person who has capacity to do so.
+Term Definition Absent without leave (AWOL When a patient absconds from legal custody in the following circumstances: when a detained patient leaves hospital without getting permission first or does not return to hospital when required to do so; when guardianship patients leave the place their guardian says they should live; and when CTO patients and conditionally discharged restricted patients don't return to hospital when recalled, or leave the hospital without permission after they have been recalled.
+Advance decision to refuse treatment A decision, under the Mental Capacity Act 2005, to refuse specified treatment made in advance by a person who has capacity to do so.
 This decision will then apply at a future time when that person lacks capacity to consent to, or refuse the specified treatment.
-The meaning and general effect of advance decisions are set out in sections 24 to 26 of the Mental Capacity Act 2005 .
+For the meaning, requirements and general effect of advance decisions, see sections 24 to 26 of the Mental Capacity Act 2005.
 Advance statement A statement made by a person, when they have capacity, setting out the person's wishes about medical treatment.
 The statement must be taken into account at a future time when that person lacks capacity to be involved in discussions about their care and treatment.
-The Act Unless otherwise stated, the Mental Health Act 1983 (as amended, including by the Mental Health Act 2007, the Health and Social Care Act 2012 and the Care Act 2014).81 Advocacy Independent help and support with understanding issues and assistance in putting forward one's own views, feelings and ideas.
-See also independent mental health advocate.
-After-care Health, care and support services in the community following discharge from hospital; especially the duty of the responsible health services and local authority to provide after-care under section 117 of the Act, following the discharge of a patient from detention for treatment under the Act.
-The duty applies to community patients and conditionally discharged restricted patients, as well as those who have been fully discharged.
+Advance statements are not legally binding although health professionals should take them into account when making decisions about care and treatment.
+The Act Unless otherwise stated, the Mental Health Act 1983 (as amended, including by the Mental Health Act 2007, the Health and Social Care Act 2012 and the Care Act 2014).1 Advocacy Independent help and support with understanding issues and assistance in putting forward one's own views, feelings and ideas.
+A broad group of people which includes independent mental health advocates (IMHAs) After-care Health, care and support services in the community following discharge from hospital; especially the duty of the responsible health services and local authority to provide after-care under section 117 of the Act, following the discharge of a patient from detention for treatment under the Act.
+The duty applies to community patients, transferred prisoners returned to prison from hospital and conditionally discharged restricted patients, as well as those who have been fully discharged.
 Application for detention An application made by an approved mental health professional, or a nearest relative, under Part 2 of the Act for a patient to be detained in a hospital either for assessment or for medical treatment.
 Applications may be made under section 2 (application for admission for assessment), section 3 (application for admission for medical treatment) or section 4 (emergency application for admission for assessment).
-Appropriate medical treatment Medical treatment for mental disorder which is appropriate taking into account the nature and degree of the person's mental disorder and all the other circumstances of their case.
-Appropriate medical treatment test The requirement in some of the criteria for detention , and in the criteria for a CTO , that appropriate medical treatment must be available for the patient .

-$^{\rm 81}\,$ The majority of provisions of the Care Act are expected to come into force on 1 April 2015.
+1 The majority of provisions of the Care Act are expected to come into force on 1 April 2015.